BAgrSc (Hons) (NFQ Level 8)

 Why is this course for me?

 This degree focuses on sustainable management of natural resources (plants, animals, air, soils and water) within the context of agriculture and other land-based industries, and protection of the rural environment for future generations.
-This specialist applied science degree will equip you for a career at the interface between production agriculture and environmental protection, to give you:
+This specialist applied science degree will equip you for a career at the interface between production agriculture and environmental protection, by giving you:

 - An understanding of rural environmental issues in Ireland, the EU and worldwide

-- A detailed knowledge of sustainable agriculture and land management practice
+- A detailed knowledge of sustainable agriculture and land management practices

-- The skills to contribute in future farming and land use industries, as either a scientist, planner or policymaker
+- The skills to contribute in future farming and land use industries, as either a scientist, advisor, consultant, planner or policymaker

 - First-hand experience of agri-environmental research as a basis for further studies